Using gcloud for Virtual Machines

 Snapshots

-You have installed a pristine version of Ubuntu, but mistakes will happen while learning how to use your machines, and it's therefore important to backup this pristine version of the operating system.
-(Or it could be that our systems may become compromised at some point.)
-Therefore, you want to create a snapshot of the newly installed Ubuntu server.
+You have installed a pristine version of Ubuntu, but mistakes will happen while learning how to use your machines.
+If you want, you can backup this pristine version of the operating system.
 This will allow you to restore the server if something goes wrong later.

 To get started:

-1. In the left hand navigation panel, click on Snapshots.
+1. In the left hand navigation panel, click Compute Engine and then Snapshots.

 2. At the top of the page, click on Create Snapshot.